SwissDataScienceCenter/renku-design-docs/rfcs/012-facilitated-storage-compute-access/012-facilitated-storage-compute-access.md

 * fetch small datasets from the private data archive and explore them interactively
 * submit processing of the datasets to private computing cluster storing the results in private storage
 * fetch some results to interactive session, explore and visualize them

+In this process, renkulab can act as an interactive platform.
+The resources can be accessed through an API.
+Forumulation of the request and substitution of authorization can be facilitated by renkulab.

 > Can we distinguish between essential requirements and 'nice to have' requirements